 “The very aggressive two-part U.S. surveillance program was implemented in June and this finding is the result of a two-part test process.
 To test a significant number of targeted animals, the government's first step uses a rapid screening test, which can produce inconclusive results as it did with this animal.
 The second step, confirmatory testing, was conducted by the USDA National Veterinary Services Laboratory (NVSL) in Ames, Iowa.
 NVSL uses “gold standard” tests to determine the presence of BSE.

 “It is important to note that the USDA took the appropriate steps and precautions to ensure that no potentially contaminated beef entered the food supply.
-The production of the safest beef in the world and the eradication of BSE among U.S. beef herds continue to be our top priorities and safeguarding public heath the number one concern.
+The production of the safest beef in the world and the prevention of BSE in the U.S. beef herd continue to be our top priorities and safeguarding public health the No. 1 concern.
 This exercise illustrates the U.S. beef industry’s commitment to stringent adherence to federal testing mandates and USDA transparency in reporting.
 There is more than ample reason to maintain confidence in the U.S. beef production system, and USMEF and USDA will do everything in their power to communicate this confidence to our trading partners worldwide.

-“The testing that identified the potentially infected animal is part of a set of aggressive efforts to eradicate this disease from the U.S. beef supply.”
+“The testing that identified the potentially infected animal is part of a set of aggressive efforts to prevent this disease from infecting the U.S. beef supply.”